 It has been 19 years since Oak Hills has finished above .500 (6-4 in 2006) and despite that futility the program has shown signs of being on the upswing.
 The Highlanders have made the playoffs in each of the past five seasons.
-Progress is headed in the right direction, now it’s time to take the next steps by putting together a winning campaign and nabbing the schools first ever postseason victory.
+Progress is headed in the right direction, now it’s time to take the next steps..put together a winning campaign and nab the schools first ever postseason victory.

-Oak Hills is on the cusp of changing the perception of the program.
-Every varsity and junior varsity player now understands what coach Roden and his staff expects of them.
-If the Highlanders handle the challenges and adversity that comes their way this fall, and they will be more than prepared to do so, it will be the breakthrough season that has eluded Oak Hills for the last two decades.
+This team is on the cusp of changing the perception of the program.
+If the Highlanders handle the challenges and adversity that comes their way this fall, and they will be more than prepared to do so, it will be that breakthrough season that has eluded Oak Hills for the last two decades.

 Division I, Region 4